 - Be creative.
 Think out of the box.

-- Don't judge your partner's ideas or solutions — just listen to what your partner has to say and after they have finished explaining their ideas, consider if you can accept this proposal.
-If not, make another proposal yourself or ask if your partner can modify his or her proposal so it would be more agreeable to you.
+- Don't judge your partner's ideas or solutions — just listen to what your partner has to say and after he or she has finished explaining their ideas, consider if you can accept their proposal.
+If not, make another proposal or ask if your partner can modify his or her proposal so it would be more agreeable to you.

 - Be flexible.